Search

 Industry and academia commonly prefer wet abrasive cutting, a machine-based process, due to its very low impact on the material's structure, compared to other methods.
 In the field of metallographic sampling, this usually means the mechanical segmentation of components to be examined.

 For this purpose, wheels of different thickness, structures and bonds are used on an appropriate cutter.
-Normally, they consist of a phenolic resin or rubber bond of a certain hardness and porosity in which aluminium oxide or silicon carbide grains of a certain grain size are embedded.
+Normally, they consist of a phenolic resin or rubber bond of a certain hardness and porosity in which aluminium oxide or silicon carbide grains of a certain grain size are mounted.

 Sampling for metallographic analysis